OPI-PIB/devstack/README.rst

    make lms-shell
    source /edx/app/edxapp/edxapp_env
-   cd /edx/app/edxapp/edx-platform
+   cd /edx/app/edxapp/navoica-platform
    ./manage.py <lms/cms> makemigrations <appname> --settings=devstack_docker

-Also, make sure you are aware of the `Django Migration Don'ts`_ as the edx-platform is deployed using the red-black method.
+Also, make sure you are aware of the `Django Migration Don'ts`_ as the navoica-platform is deployed using the red-black method.

 How do I upgrade Node.JS packages?